Voting & Civic Engagement

 Wisconsin residents can also find their polling location, request an absentee ballot, and more through this site by entering their name and birthdate.

-The deadline to register online or by mail will be available closer to the upcoming elections.
-You may also bring a completed registration form to your polling place on Election Day if you haven’t registered beforehand.
+The deadline to register online or by mail is Wednesday, Oct.
+19. You may also bring a completed registration form to your polling place on Election Day if you haven’t registered beforehand.

 Voting in Wisconsin